 Diagnosis and treatment of ankle arthritis

-Traditional diagnosis will often include the collection of one’s medical history; a physical examination; discussion of the frequency, intensity and duration of the pain; identification of the location of the pain and a history treatment since the onset of the pain.
+Traditional diagnosis will often include the collection of one’s medical history; a physical examination; discussion of the frequency, intensity, and duration of the pain; identification of the location of the pain, and a history of a treatment since the onset of the pain.
 Sometimes a physician may analyze how the patient walks, known as gait analysis, to determine how the bones in the leg and foot align while walking.
 X-rays will usually show the spacing between bones and the level of cartilage degeneration.
 To see the joint in motion and perform stress maneuvers to determine the level of joint stability, musculoskeletal ultrasound is utilized.
 In addition, the providers should perform a physical examination to check the range of motion and ligament laxity/joint instability.

 Your familiar trail of treatment started with conservative care options that included pain relievers that were stronger than the ones you can purchase over-the-counter and anti-inflammatories that were stronger than the ones you can purchase over-the-counter to reduce pain and swelling.
 Steroid injections such as cortisone are often prescribed in order to bring temporary pain relief.
 Arch supports in the shoes may be recommended to compensate for the change in one’s gait and to cushion the act of walking.